 Individuals who chronically misuse dextroamphetamine are likely to develop a tolerance, requiring larger and larger doses to achieve the same effects or high.
-Both physical and psychological dependence often develop, leading users to require dextroamphetamine or similar stimulants to get through the day as normal.
-This can create other issues, such as stealing, resorting to illegally obtaining dextroamphetamine by buying diverted prescriptions, or even using similar substances, such as methamphetamine, to avoid uncomfortable and unpleasant withdrawal symptoms.
+Both physical and psychological dextroamphetamine dependence often develop, leading users to require dextroamphetamine or similar stimulants to get through the day as normal.
+This can lead to other issues, such as stealing, resorting to illegally obtaining dextroamphetamine by buying diverted prescriptions, or even using similar substances, such as methamphetamine, to avoid uncomfortable and unpleasant stimulant withdrawal symptoms.

 Continuing to misuse dextroamphetamine can lead to addiction.
 Signs of dextroamphetamine addiction include:

 - Craving the substance.

 - Inability to stop or cut down use in lieu of repeated attempts.

 - Prioritizing the drug above obligations or hobbies.